Our independent reviews and recommendations are funded in part by affiliate commissions, at no extra cost to our readers. Click to Learn More

 In terms of day-to-day use, 1Password is very well designed.
 The software is easy to understand, and doesn't require you to learn the app's own peculiar logic.
 It's sensibly organized, and is smart enough to instantly provide your passwords when you need them via the 1Password browser extensions.

 In the table below, we compare 1Password to its main competitors in the password manager space – including market leader, LastPass.
-As you can see, based on our thorough testing, we think 1Password has the edge.
+As you can see, based on our thorough testing, we think 1Password holds its own.

 If you'd like to check out all the password managers we've tested in one place, head to our handy comparison page